The USPTO categorizes trademarks into 45 unique classes, which each relate to a particular group of products or services.

 Trademark Class 21 covers a wide range of common utensils you can find around the home, from baking and cooking utensils to gardening tools and animal cages.

-Class 43 includes all names and marks relating to accommodation and food services, from hotels to bars.
+Class 43 includes all names and marks relating to accommodation and food services, from hotels to bars to various types of restaurants.